I signed on to "Library Thing" and listed some books I have read recently. Find this at

 But the Nintendo DS - which comes with two screens, including a touch panel - has been a big hit with older people and women with new kinds of games such as brainteasers and virtual pet games.

-Players input their daily body temperature and weight by marking a graph that shows up on the touch panel, according to Konami Corp. (
+Players input their daily body temperature and weight by marking a graph that shows up on the touch panel, according to Konami Corp.
+(KNM)

 Advice on a daily regimen for healthy skin pops up on the screen, including directions to drink more water, or to eat apples and ginger, food that had a reputation for warming up the body.